JurateVIP/Skytech/README.md

-# Skytech testing project in proces.
+# Skytech testing project in process.